projedi/projedi.github.io/_posts/2019-06-02-lua-in-rust-combinatory-parsing.markdown

     Some(((p1_result, p2_result), input))
 }
 {% endhighlight %}
-Just like in a previous parser, this one takes functions as arguments, however, this time this functions are actually parsers.
+Just like a previous parser, this one takes functions as arguments, however, this time these functions are parsers.
 So `seq` is the first example of a parser combinator.

 Now, let's try to use this parser library.
 {% highlight rust %}